Our Homeschool Preschool Daily Rhythm

 This time is typically spent outside in our backyard.
 We have a trampoline, slide, swings, and a playhouse.
 But usually you can find them playing with sticks, mud, and rocks.
 Sometimes they want to stay inside and continue exploring something we did that morning in school time, so sometimes afternoons are filled with more painting or sensory play.
 We have basic arts and crafts supplies out for them to use anytime they would like.
 They also often ask for me to read to them again or sing some of the songs from the morning.
 Around 5:00 I typically allow them to watch a show while I prep dinner.

-Dinner / Nighttime Routine
+Dinner and Nighttime Routine

 After dinner, my husband usually bathes them while I clean up and then we play or read books together in the living room until their bedtime around 7 or 7:30, depending on how worn out they are or if they napped or not.